robegamesios/ADA-Electron/README.md

   - Slow first start: allow up to 60 seconds on initial launch.
   - Voice chat not connecting: confirm your API keys in Settings and microphone permission is granted.
   - Still stuck?
 Quit ADA, reopen, and try again after confirming your keys.
+  - If Gatekeeper is flagging the app and it says it's damaged when you run the app, do this in terminal:

+    xattr -dr com.apple.quarantine "/Applications/ADA.app"